neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

   end=Problem

-Because some blocks in the solid mesh aren't actually used in the solid solve (the fluid block we will use to receive fluid temperature and density from NekRS), we need to explicitly tell MOOSE to not throw errors related to checking for material properties on every mesh block.
+Because some blocks in the solid mesh aren't actually used in the solid solve (i.e. the fluid block we will use to receive fluid temperature and density from NekRS), we need to explicitly tell MOOSE to not throw errors related to checking for material properties on every mesh block.